NFL coaches have to wear masks. Players (mostly) don’t. Here’s why.

 The NFL this week fined all three of the above coaches along with San Francisco’s Kyle Shanahan and Denver’s Vic Fangio for shirking their masks on the sideline in their Week 2 games, and coaches’ use of masks has been a topic of conversation all week in the run-up to the Week 3 games.
-Here are all the issues at play when it comes to NFL coaches and their masks.
+Here are the issues at play when it comes to NFL coaches and their masks.

 What is the NFL’s rule on sideline masks?